almccon/dcbuildings/README.md

 ![Bellingham addresses screenshot](bellingham_addresses_screenshot.png?raw=true "Bellingham addresses screenshot from QGIS")

-Generates an OSM file of buildings with addresses per Bellingham census tract, ready to be used in JOSM for a manual review and upload to OpenStreetMap.
+Generates an OSM file of buildings per Bellingham census block group, ready to be used in JOSM for a manual review and upload to OpenStreetMap.

 No formal import proposal has been made yet.
 We will follow the [import guidelines](http://wiki.openstreetmap.org/wiki/Import/Guidelines) before any data is imported.